Richard Golian

 Summary

 If most routine work on a computer disappears in the next ten years, and a large share of repetitive manual work disappears with it, what happens to the flow of money?
 Who pays whom for what?
-A six-layer map of the coming economy — capital, tech service, local service, subsistence, discarded, outside — and the hybrid strategy that gives a single person the best odds in any of them.
+A six-layer map of the coming economy — capital, tech service, local service, UBI, discarded, outside — and the hybrid strategy that gives a single person the best odds in any of them.

 Common questions on this article's topic